emes30/docker-python3-flask-uwsgi-mssql/README.md

 COPY . .
 ```

-and this is command for building your image:
+and this is command for building your container:

 `docker run -e APP_MODULE=my_module emes/my-module`